-Create a relaxing addition to your outdoor space with this unique water feature made from boards, some common plumbing parts, a sheet of decorative aluminum.
+Create a relaxing addition to your landscape with this unique water feature made from boards, some common plumbing parts, and a sheet of decorative aluminum.

 Items may be Special Order in some stores.
 Product costs, availability, and item numbers may vary online or by market.
 Paint colors may vary slightly from those shown.
 Availability varies by market for lumber species and sizes.